Note

 networks.

-Telecined video should not be deinterlaced because only some frames are truly interlaced.
-Therefore, do not use
+In most cases, telecined video should not be deinterlaced because only some frames are truly interlaced.
+Therefore,

-Three P frames followed by two “I” frames (3:2 Pulldown)
+Three “P” frames followed by two “I” frames

 Frame pattern: PPPII PPPII PPPII